 The NCCP is responsible for overseeing national services for the treatment of cancer.
 These treatments include surgery, radiotherapy and systemic anti-cancer therapy (SACT).
 An early priority for the NCCP was the establishment of designated cancer centres for cancer surgery.
 The majority, but not all, cancer surgery now takes place in the designated cancer centres.
-Eight hospitals have been designated as cancer centres (with a satellite unit in Letterkenny General Hospital).
+Eight hospitals were designated as cancer centres (with a satellite unit in Letterkenny General Hospital).
 In 2013 the Department of Health announced the formation of six Hospital Groups.
 There are now seven Hospital Groups, including the Children's Hospital Group.
-Each of the new Groups will have at least one designated cancer centre.
+Each of the Hospital Groups has at least one designated cancer centre.
 The NCCP has also progressed various initiatives to develop radiotherapy and SACT services across Ireland.

 Ireland's eight Designated Cancer Centres are aligned with the Hospital Group structure.

 The table below shows the designated cancer centre in each Hospital Group and the former HSE administrative area for each.

 The services provided in the designated cancer centres are summarised in the table below:

 Download the diagram: Designated Cancer Centres.jpg (size 62.6 KB)